EngineersNeedArt/Mooncraft2000/README.md

 Long cargo runs (distances of 2000 or more) count for double-cargo and will advance you in rank more quickly.
 Distances of 3000 or greater count as a triple-cargo bonus.

-If you become stranded, unable to make it to a base, you are penalized.
+If you become stranded, unable to make it to a base, you are penalized but will be rescued.

 Crash your mooncraft, you are heavily penalized.